Kristina01111000/Drws_site/README.md

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - See if i can automatically enroll people when they join
 - Think about colors to see if it can look less old fashioned, think about modern colors
-- For widget: the four element story text bigger, leave “the” the same size
 - Switch the video in course to growing holistically channel
 - Put join here and login in first widget on promo page, make text bigger, remove the dashes
-- Make widget font bigger across the whole site
 - Put personal +professional growth to nutrition in one anchor